LukasZahradnik/PyNeuraLogic/docs/rules_mapping.rst

     R.h(V.X) <= R.feature(V.X),

-Up until now, nodes were required to have edges; otherwise, the relation :code:`R.h` couldn't be satisfied.
+Up until now, nodes were required to have edges; otherwise, the relation :code:`R.h` could not be satisfied.
 With the additional rules, that is not the case anymore - the second rule will be satisfied for any node with features.
 Let's take a look at how the mapping changed for this template on the query :code:`R.h(1)`

 .. image:: _static/rulecomputationgraph_tworules.svg
     :alt: Computation graph with two rules